• Home

 Removable Glass Panels

-I located and purchased the correct OEM rear hatch glass, complete with rear defrost.
-Prior to installation, meticulous attention was given to refinishing both the metal trim and the glass itself.
-A new trunk pull-down motor, along with fresh nylon guides, was then installed to ensure smooth operation.
-To complete the refresh of the rear access, I replaced both the hood and rear hatch struts.
+I sourced and purchased the correct OEM rear hatch glass, complete with rear defrost.
+Before installation, I carefully refinished both the metal trim and the glass itself.
+A new trunk pull-down motor, along with fresh nylon guides, was installed to ensure smooth operation.
+To complete the rear hatch refresh, I also replaced the hood and rear hatch struts.

 Removable Glass Panels